yaoxkkkkk/SNVcalling/README.md

 ## What to input

-- Species reference genome
+- Reference genome file
-- Population resequence data
+- WGS fastq files

 ## What to output